gvwilson/thirdbit/src/fiction/cloudherd/index.md

 hook it over that branch and then swing yourself over to that big flat rock on your left, all right?"

-The *tralpa* shook his head violently.
+Yangyal shook his head violently.
 "You can do it, learned," the young soldier coaxed him.
 "I know you can.
 Ready?
 One… two… *three!*"
 He tossed his balled-up coat into the air.